 Mimms in his article was speaking of a visit he’d made to Lakeland, Florida, home to 600,000 people and some of the largest and most technologically sophisticated warehouse centers in the country.
 In one cited example, a liquor distributor ships as many as 90,000 cases a day in a 1.3 million square foot facility utilizing 368 workers (and about as many more drivers).
 All the heavy lifting of one-ton pallets is left to machines in its 5-story shelving systems.

 Some good news however lies in the details.
 The nature of jobs is changing.
 If you’re a body working in a warehouse to stack cases rather than engaging your brain and your heart, you’ll be cycled through, as one operations VP pointed out to Mimms.
-But the good news is that with new automation, workers use their brains more managing the flow of goods and adapting to consumer demand changes, which has led to lower turnover.
+The good news is that with new automation, workers use their brains more managing the flow of goods and adapting to consumer demand changes, which has led to lower turnover.

-Low-skilled workers are still required, as demonstrated for example at the final pick stations where units are moved from bins to shipping containers, aided by machines.
+Low-skilled workers are still required, as for example at the final pick stations where units are moved from bins to shipping containers, aided by machines.
 It means though that the one thing standing between them and unemployment is their manual dexterity, and not their minds.

 The question for the “precariat” is whether those are the sorts of jobs and wages they can be happy with.